wbsg-uni-mannheim/PyDI/docs/wiki/SchemaMatching.md

 # Schema Matching

 This module contains methods to automatically find 1-to-1 correspondences between columns across two datasets using label-, instance-, or duplicate-based schema matching methods.
-The discovered correspondences can be used afterwards to translate data from the one schema into the other.
+The discovered correspondences can be used afterwards to translate data from one schema into the other.

 ## Available Matchers
-The module `PyDI.schemamatching` provides the following matchers and evaluators:
+The module `PyDI.schemamatching` provides the following matchers, evaluators, and translators:
 - `LabelBasedSchemaMatcher`: compares the labels of the columns using similarity metrics to find schema correspondences.
 Fast and accurate when column labels are meaningful.
 - `InstanceBasedSchemaMatcher`: compares the distributions of values per column via TF/TF‑IDF/binary vectors and cosine/Jaccard/containment similarity.
 Better suited than LabelBasedMatcher if column labels are ambigous.
 - `DuplicateBasedSchemaMatcher`: leverage known record correspondences to infer column alignments from co‑occurring values in columns of the corresponding records.
 Great when a labeled set of matching records between datasets exists.
 - `LLMBasedSchemaMatcher`: the matcher prompts hosted large language models, such as GPT or Gemini, to find corespondences.
 Using the matcher requires a valid API key from a LLM provider.
 - `SchemaMappingEvaluator`: offers methods for evaluating a generated schema mapping given a labeled set of schema correspondences.
+- `SchemaTranslator`: renames DataFrame columns to target names using schema correspondences, preparing datasets for entity matching and data fusion.

 ## Schema Matching Example
 ```python